cchan-hub/ServlessSimPro/README.md

 A Comprehensive Serverless Simulation Platform in a Cloud Environment.

-Reference article: The related article is currently under review.
+Reference article:

+`ServlessSimPro: A comprehensive serverless simulation platform`

 ### Download and Run
 When downloading the code, please use Git.